BlueWhaleYT/MaterialFileIcon/README.md

 # MaterialFileIcon 質感檔案圖示

-MaterialFileIcon is a simple, but efficient library providing a way that equipping the material file icons to your desired image view or whatever you want it binds to.
+MaterialFileIcon is a simple, but an efficient library providing a way that equipping the material file icons to your desired image view or whatever you want it binds to.
+It's useful when you are developing a file manager.

 ## Get Started